 Official Court Reporter (Certified Realtime Reporter)

 The United States District Court, Central District of California, is recruiting for Official Court Reporters who are Certified Realtime Reporters.
-There are two or more vacancies to be filled in Los Angeles at this time.
-The court reporters will report to the Manager of Court Reporting Services for the United States District Court, Central District of California, and to the District Judge to whom the court reporter is assigned.
-In addition to the current vacancy, an eligibility list of qualified candidates will be developed from this recruitment to fill potential future vacancies within the district court over the course of the next year.
+There are one or more vacancies to be filled in Los Angeles at this time.
+The court reporters will report to the Chief Deputy of Operations for the United States District Court, Central District of California, and to the District Judge to whom the court reporter is assigned.
+In addition to the current vacancy, an eligibility list of qualified candidates will be developed from this recruitment to fill potential future vacancies within the district court over the course of the next 12 months.

 Official Court Reporters’ duties include, but are not limited to the following:

 - Court Reporters are responsible for the verbatim reporting of proceedings held before United States District Judges and Magistrate Judges and for the transcription of those proceedings on request.

 - Court Reporters must be able to read back all or any portions of the court record, to perform well under pressure, to produce transcripts within strict time limitations, and to work as part of a team of reporters for the Judges of the Court.